ianabel/MCTrans/README.md

 ### Installing

  1. Install the Boost library, either using your system package manager or manually.
 Ensure this is in the global C++ include path.
- 2. Clone the [TOML11](http://github.com/toruniina/toml11) library into a directory of your choice.
+ 2. Clone the [TOML11](http://github.com/toruniina/toml11) library into a directory of your choice (if you clone it into MCTrans/toml11 skip the next step)
  3. Make sure the MCTrans/toml11 symlink points to your toml11 installation.
  4. Run `make MCTrans++`.

 To compile the manual you will need a copy of pdflatex, bibtex, and revtex4.
 A pre-compiled copy of the manual is also distributed in this repository.

 ### Example Configurations

+Example configurations live in the `examples/` subdirectory.
+For each example there is a corresponding example output file named `.report`.
+There is also a `check_examples.sh` script that will check all the examples still work.

 ## Built With